Low Blows (podcast): Format

-Low Blows in its current format is presented as 2 separate weekly shows, SmackJade and Raw in Fast Forward.
-SmackJade is hosted by Nash and professional wrestler Jade Costello, and focuses on wrestling news that has transpired over the course of the week.
-Raw in Fast Forward is hosted again by Nash and sports persona David Kent, and offers a more in depth view of WWE programming with specific focus on Raw and SmackDown Live.
+Low Blows was presented as 2 separate weekly shows, SmackJade and Raw in Fast Forward.
+SmackJade was hosted by Nash and professional wrestler Jade Costello, and focused on wrestling news that had transpired over the course of the week.
+Raw in Fast Forward is hosted again by Nash and sports persona David Kent, and offers a more in-depth view of WWE programming with a specific focus on Raw and SmackDown Live.

-Both shows, while offering a critical view on the world of professional wrestling, are maintained in a lighthearted manner, often employing comedic bits which are segmented throughout the show and rely on audience participation.
-Current segments include 'Dave's Mystery PPV' (a segment where listeners must guess an unidentified pay-per-view through a series of clues) and '30 second warning' (a segment where listeners ring in to face off against the hosts in an attempt to win tickets to a future event).
+Both shows, while offering a critical view on the world of professional wrestling, were maintained in a lighthearted manner, often employing comedic bits which are segmented throughout the show and rely on audience participation.
+Segments included 'Dave's Mystery PPV' (a segment where listeners must guess an unidentified pay-per-view through a series of clues) and '30 second warning' (a segment where listeners ring in to face off against the hosts in an attempt to win tickets to a future event).

-During live podcasts, the format will typically follow a panel-style where the audience asks questions to the hosts and any special guests they might have featured.
+During live podcasts, the format would typically follow a panel style where the audience asks questions to the hosts and any special guests they might have featured.
 On establishing the live podcasts, Marnell stated "Six months ago, Rick Nash approached me about co-hosting a wrestling comedy podcast -a niche market you might say.
 Here we are 20 episodes later and we are preparing to host our first live episode in front of an audience.
 Has anyone hosted a live comedy wrestling podcast before Probably not, but we're going to give it a bash anyway!"